soph-g/CV/README.md

 I am highly experienced in identifying business and systems issues, then working with users and developers to build solutions to these problems.

 As a developer this experience enables me to spot and resolve issues before they impact the user experience.
 For example, during the development of Quizzbuzz I identified that if a user left a multiplayer game, any remaining players would be stuck on the current question.
-To resolve this I suggested a solution which notified the remaining players that the game had ended, giving them the option to restart play.
+To resolve this I suggested a solution which notified the remaining players that the game had ended and gave them the option to start a new game.

 #### Analysis